Löwenbräu Brewery: History

-Löwenbräu is alleged to have been founded around 1383.
+Löwenbräu claims to have been founded around 1383.
 In 1524, Jörg Schnaitter, a pierprew (beer brewer), is mentioned in connection with the property at the address 17 Löwengrube.
 The brewery was first mentioned in 1746 in the Munich tax records.
 The lion emblem originates from a 17th-century fresco in the brewing house, depicting Daniel in the lions' den.

 In 1818, Georg Brey, a brewer of peasant origins, bought the brewery, which began to grow under his management.
 In 1826, brewing operations began moving to a new location on Nymphenburger Strasse; the move was completed in 1851.
 By 1863, Löwenbräu had become the largest brewery in Munich, producing a quarter of the city's beer output.

 The brewery was formally incorporated in 1872 under the name Aktienbrauerei zum Löwenbräu.
 As brewer and owner, Ludwig Brey acquired the neighboring properties of Nikolaus Nassl, a Bierwirt (seller of beer).
 By Brey's order in 1882 and 1883, the Rank brothers built the Löwenbräukeller, according to the plans of Albert Schmidt on the brewery's property.
 The grand opening of the Löwenbräukeller was on 14 June 1883.
 In 1886, the lion trademark was registered.
-Around the turn of the century, Löwenbräu was the largest brewery in Germany, though strongly dependent on exports.
+By the turn of the century, Löwenbräu was the largest brewery in Germany.

-The export business was affected by World War I; for example the Löwenbräu London Depot closed for the duration, making its employees redundant.
+The export business was affected by World War I and Löwenbräu's London Depot closed for the duration, making its employees redundant.

 In 1921, Löwenbräu merged with Unionsbräu Schülein & Cie and Munich Bürgerbräu, two other breweries.
 These mergers brought Löwenbräu more property, including the Bürgerbräukeller.
-In 1923, this beer hall became noted as the location of the unsuccessful Beer Hall Putsch which Adolf Hitler led against the government of the German state of Bavaria, of which Munich was the state capital.
+In 1923, this beer hall became noted as the location of the unsuccessful Beer Hall Putsch which Adolf Hitler led against the government of the German state of Bavaria, of which Munich was the capital.
 In 1928, the company's beer production first exceeded a million hectoliters per year.
 The supervisory board of the new corporation included Wilhelm von Finck, one of the owners of Bürgerbräu, and Joseph Schülein, who was Jewish.
 Schülein's later tenure as the company's owner led the Nazis to deride Löwenbräu beer as "Jewsbeer".
 An Allied air raid in 1945 destroyed the brewery.
 After the war, an agreement was reached with the Schülein heirs, who had fled to the United States, to ensure the survival of the brewery.
 It resumed the export of beer in 1948—first to Switzerland.
+One of the family's descendants is American writer Danielle Steel.